StefanScott/UrWeb-crudWidgetTxn1/README.md

-**Modifying the Crud1 demo: Attempting to change the result type of Widget from `xml` to `transaction xml`**
+**Modifying the Crud1 demo: Attempting to change the result type of `Widget` from `xml` to `transaction xml` - Does not compile yet!**

 **Goal:**

-I am attempting to do a minimal modification of the Crud1 demo, to change the result type of the Widget field in the constructor `colMeta` from `xml` to `transaction xml`:
+I am attempting to do a minimal modification of the Crud1 demo, to change the result type of the `Widget` field in the constructor `colMeta` from `xml` to `transaction xml`:

   OLD: http://www.impredicative.com/ur/demo/crud1.html